|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Pilot Moore MIA March 3, 1943, 10 missing

-Sunk by Allied aircraft March 2, 1943 first ship sunk during the Battle of Bismarck Sea
+Sunk March 2, 1943 by Allied aircraft as the first vessel sunk during the Battle of Bismarck Sea.

 Sunk by Allied aircraft March 3, 1943 during Battle of Bismarck Sea